djworth/python-encoding/README.md

-This is a python library for working with encoding.com.
+#  python-encoding

-This is still a work in progress but what has been implemented should work.
+This package contains a python library for working with encoding.com.

 Example usage: